stevehord/Igneous/README.md

 put testFiles/test_small.txt

 # Unit Tests:
-There are two new unit tests that cover readed and writting to the FS
+None

-#Integration Tests
+# Integration Tests
-./test_put.sh . - sequentially uploads one small file and one large (multi-packet) file ./multi_file_upload.sh - Concurently runs the test_put.sh file three times
+./test_put.sh . - sequentially uploads one small file and one large (multi-packet) file ./test_get.sh . - sequentially uploads one small file and one large (multi-packet) file and retrieves them ./multi_file_upload.sh - Concurently runs the test_put.sh file three times

 Note: There is no validation.
-You must view the results in the output window
+You must view the results in the output window and check file sizes

 # ToDo:
 Error Handling - none

 Memory Leak Testing - none

 Concurrent File handling - Likely works but with limited testing

+Uploading multiple files with the same file name concurrently is not supported.
+It will produce incorrect results.
+There is no attempt to increment file names